aws-samples/siem-on-amazon-opensearch-service/docs/configure_aws_service.md

     See [EC2 Instance (Amazon Linux 2/2023)](#ec2-instance-amazon-linux-22023)

-1. Install Nginx Web Server
+1. Install NGINX Web Server

-    If you are going through Amazon CloudFront or Elastic Load Balancer (ELB), it is recommended to change the Nginx configuration file to rewrite the client IP address to the actual client IP address instead of the IP address of CloudFront or ELB.
-Alternatively, by adding X-Forwarde-For at the **end** of access.log, SIEM solutions can extract the actual client IP address instead of the IP address of CloudFront or ELB.
+    If you are going through Amazon CloudFront or Elastic Load Balancer (ELB), it is recommended to change the NGINX configuration file to rewrite the client IP address to the actual client IP address instead of the IP address of CloudFront or ELB.
+Alternatively, by adding X-Forwarded-For at the **end** of access.log, SIEM solutions can extract the actual client IP address instead of the IP address of CloudFront or ELB.

     For more information, see [How do I capture client IP addresses in the web server logs behind an ELB?](https://repost.aws/knowledge-center/elb-capture-client-ip-addresses)

-    If you are using Nginx as an HTTPS server, it is recommend separating the HTTPS logs from access.log and error.log and saving them as ssl_access.log and ssl_access.log.
+    If you are using NGINX as an HTTPS server, it is recommend separating the HTTPS logs from access.log and error.log and saving them as ssl_access.log and ssl_access.log.
 Internally, the SIEM processes access.log and error.log as HTTP logs, and ssl_access.log and ssl_access.log as HTTPS logs.

     Example of configuration to separate

     ```conf
     server {
         listen 443 ssl;
+        ...
         access_log /var/log/nginx/ssl_access.log main;
         error_log  /var/log/nginx/ssl_error.log;

-        ssl_certificate     /etc/nginx/ssl/server.crt;
-        ssl_certificate_key /etc/nginx/ssl/server.key;
+        ...
     }
     ```